-- develop a critical awareness of the need for, and the value of, effective collaboration and communication during scientific activities - develop experimental and investigative scientific skills including the use of current technologies - develop and apply 21st century communication skills in the study of science - become critically aware, as global citizens, of the ethical implications of using science and technology - develop an appreciation of the possibilities and limitations of science and technology - develop an understanding of the relationships between scientific disciplines and their influence on other areas of knowledge.
+- apply and use a body of knowledge, methods and techniques that characterize science and technology - develop an ability to analyse, evaluate and synthesize scientific information - develop a critical awareness of the need for, and the value of, effective collaboration and communication during scientific activities - develop experimental and investigative scientific skills including the use of current technologies - develop and apply 21st century communication skills in the study of science - become critically aware, as global citizens, of the ethical implications of using science and technology - develop an appreciation of the possibilities and limitations of science and technology - develop an understanding of the relationships between scientific disciplines and their influence on other areas of knowledge.

-Syllabus component Recommended teaching hours
+Component Recommended teaching hours

 SL HL

-Core 80

-Anatomy 7

-Exercise physiology 17

-Energy systems 13

-Movement analysis 15

-Skill in sports 15

-Measurement and evaluation of human perfor- 13
+Core • Anatomy • Exercise physiology • Energy systems • Movement analysis • Skill in sports • Measurement and evaluation of human performance.
+80 7 17 13 15 15

-mance.

-Additional higher level (AHL) Further anatomy The endocrine system Fatigue Friction and drag Skill acquisition and analysis Genetics and athletic performance Exercise and immunity.
-50 7 6 8 9 7 6

-Options (Two of four) Optimizing physiological performance Psychology of sports Physical activity and health Nutrition for sports, exercise and health.
-30 50

-Practical work 40 60
+Component Recommended teaching hours SL HL Additional higher level (AHL) • Further anatomy • The endocrine system • Fatigue • Friction and drag • Skill acquisition and analysis • Genetics and athletic performance • Exercise and immunity.
+50 7 7 6 8 9 7 6 Options (Two of four) Optimizing physiological performance Psychology of sports Physical activity and health Nutrition for sports, exercise and health.
+30 50 Practical work Investigations Group 4 project Individual investigation (internal assessment) 40 20 10 10 60 40 10 10 Total teaching hours 150 240

-Investigations 20 40

-Group 4 project 10 10

-Individual investigation (internal assessment) 10 10

-Total teaching hours 150 240